Why blocking IP addresses won't protect your ads from click fraud

 Conclusion

-Blocking IP addresses from clicking on your ads will miss at least 95% of click fraud bots.
+Blocking IP addresses from clicking on your ads will miss at least 99.99% of click fraud bots.
 That's an ineffective solution, and should not be used as a click fraud prevention strategy.
 Instead, you should use our simple, powerful, and proven to work technique to eliminate click fraud from your ad campaigns.
-This includes: removing at risk ad keywords from your campaigns, blocking click fraud websites from displaying your ads, claiming click fraud refunds from the ad networks, and reducing your ad spend at the poor performing ad networks.
+This includes: using negative keywords to avoid bots, blocking click fraud websites from displaying your ads, claiming click fraud refunds from the ad networks, and reducing your ad spend at the poor performing ad networks.

 Try Polygraph today to protect your ads from click fraud.